Click here to learn more about my youth pitching program.

 Source: Kreber 2011; Ellis 2015

-21. Build leg strength
+21. Build leg strength to improve ground reaction forces

 Leg strength is all important to an efficient weight shift.
 It's the lower half that initiates movement down the hill and creates energy in the system.